 - Read the “New Medical Writers Toolkit.”

-- Take online courses from the American Medical Writers Association (AMWA) or from AMWA-Canada.
+- Take online courses from the American Medical Writers Association (AMWA).

 - Take online courses from the Drug Information Association.